IB Group 4

 The IB Chemistry programme may be taken at Standard Level or Higher Level.
 The programme consists of a common core called the subject specific core (SSC) of 80 hours of study, in addition to the Group 4 project.
 The remainder of the Standard Level course is made up of two options of 15 hours each.

-For Higher Level students, the core is extended by an additional 55 hours of material called the Additional Higher Level (AHL) material and the course completed by studying two 22-hour options.
+For Higher Level students, the core is extended by an additional 55 hours of material called the Additional Higher Level (AHL) material and the course completed by studying one 22-hour options.
 The AHL material builds upon the SSC by exploring topics in greater depth and by broadening the area of study.

 Areas of Study